 Today we are bombarded with all kinds of stressors; and with the pandemic, some never experienced before beyond rushing around, meeting deadlines, bad diets, lack of exercise, poor sleep, pollution, sedentary lifestyles and the list goes on...

 Here are a couple of interesting tidbits: Since the beginning of the industrial revolution something like 40 million different chemicals have been introduced into our environment, and did you know that a lack of regular sleep has been shown to dramatically decrease our life expectancy?

 So what can we do about this problem?
-Well the obvious answer is to reduce our stress, however that is not always practical and perhaps it is too late for many of us.
-Another thing that we can do is to try to help ‘boost’ the adrenal glands and improve their function.
+Well, the obvious answer is to reduce our stress, however, that is not always practical and perhaps it is too late for many of us.
+Another thing that we can do is to try to help 'boost' the adrenal glands and improve their function.
 There are many things that can do this.
-For example Chiropractic Adjustments, Acupuncture, and Massage Therapy can help by improving our nervous systems function and providing our bodies with a better healing environment.
+For example, Chiropractic Adjustments, Acupuncture, and Massage Therapy can help by improving the function of our nervous systems and providing our bodies with a better healing environment.
 There are many herbs and supplements that have been shown to help with stress.
-A couple that are worth mentioning are Ashwagandha and Adrenal extract.
-Ashwagandha is popular herb usen in Aruvedic medicine with is an ancient East Indian healing art.
-Adrenal extract is actual animal sourced adrenal tissue and has shown to be very effective in treating adrenal insufficiency.
+A couple that are worth mentioning include Ashwagandha and Adrenal extract.
+Ashwagandha is a popular herb used in Aruvedic medicine with is an ancient East Indian healing art.
+The adrenal extract is an actual animal-sourced adrenal tissue and has shown to be very effective in treating adrenal insufficiency.

 Stress or adrenal fatigue is a problem that is not often acknowledged by mainstream medicine and it is a problem with some serious implications that has reached epidemic proportions.
 As always, the best cure is prevention, but if your body needs a bit more, support your adrenal glands.
 If you would like to begin reducing stress with any of our above-mentioned therapies, please call our office for an appointment - 519-258-8544.